apache/celix/documents/getting_started/using_services_with_c.md

 ## Code Examples

-The next code block contains some code examples of components to indicate how to handle service dependencies, how to specify providing services and how to cope with locking/synchronizing.
+The next code blocks contains some code examples of components to indicate how to handle service dependencies, how to specify providing services and how to cope with locking/synchronizing.
-The complete example can be found [here](../../examples/best_practice_example).
+The complete example can be found [here](../../examples/services_example_c).

 The error checking is very minimal in these example to keep the focus on how to interact with services and how to deal with errors in C / Celix.